BartlettJE/statsresdesign/docs/10-BayesEst.md

 </div>

+You can check your attempt to the solutions at [the bottom of the page](#Brandt-solution).
+Remember this is based on semi-random number generation, so there might be some variation in your precise values, but the qualitative conclusions should be consistent.
+If you want to double check your process is accurate, you can download our saved models from [the Github repository](https://github.com/BartlettJE/statsresdesign/tree/master/book/Models) and reproduce the results that way.

 ## Multiple Linear Regression {#multipleregression}

 ### Guided example (Heino et al., 2018)

-#### Identify data

-- Replace with Troy et al. replication from Aimi and Rhonda or Catherine's religion self-forgiveness.

 For the second guided example we covered in the lecture, we will explore the model included in @heino_bayesian_2018 for their Bayesian data analysis tutorial.
 They explored the feasibility and acceptability of the ”Let’s Move It” intervention to increase physical activity in 43 older adolescents.

+In this section, we will work through their multiple regression model following the Bayesian modelling steps.
+There will be less explanation than the simple linear regression section as we are following the same processes, but I will highlight if there is anything new or important to consider when we have two or more predictors.

+#### Identify data

-They randomised participants into two groups (<code><span class='st'>"intervention"</span></code>) for control (0) and intervention (1) arms (group sessions on motivation and self-regulation skills, and teacher training).
-Their outcome was a measure of autonomous motivation (<code><span class='st'>"value"</span></code>) on a 1-5 scale, with higher values meaning greater motivation.
-They measured the outcome at both baseline (0) and six weeks after (1; <code><span class='st'>"time"</span></code>).
+@heino_bayesian_2018 randomised participants into two groups (<code><span><span class='st'>"intervention"</span></span></code>) for control (0) and intervention (1) arms (group sessions on motivation and self-regulation skills, and teacher training).
+Their outcome was a measure of autonomous motivation (<code><span><span class='st'>"value"</span></span></code>) on a 1-5 scale, with higher values meaning greater motivation.
+They measured the outcome at both baseline (0) and six weeks after (1; <code><span><span class='st'>"time"</span></span></code>).

 Their research question was: To what extent does the intervention affect autonomous motivation?